aleju/imgaug-doc/source/installation.rst

 ============

 The library uses python, which must be installed.
-Python 2.7, 3.4, 3.5, 3.6 and 3.7 are supported.
+Python 2.7, 3.4, 3.5, 3.6, 3.7 and 3.8 are supported.

-The below sections explain how to install the library in anaconda or via pip.
+The below sections explain how to install the library in anaconda and pip.
-If you don't know what anaconda (or conda) are, simply use pip instead as that should always work.
+If you don't know what anaconda (aka conda) is, simply use pip instead.

 ------------------------
 Installation in Anaconda